 Q: Today’s presentation seemed to be geared towards mobile CSPs.
 Is there a Holistic CX presentation for online portals?

 Agreed, the webinar was focused on mobile service providers and the problems they face with measuring and monitoring the customer experience on the device.
 The same concept applies to fixed access or gathering metrics from online portals as an example.
 Similarly to the smartphone application, a user on a portal is accessing from a device that is not under the control of the service provider – the computing device may have limited memory, many other processes running, or any other thousands of situations that can impact their experience on the portal.

-Q: Fault, Performance and service quality can be measured by monitoring the devices and services but how to involve customer or measure his/her experience via your solution implementation?
+Q: Fault, Performance, and service quality can be measured by monitoring the devices and services but how to involve customers or measure his/her experience via your solution implementation?

 Great question and unfortunately we did not cover possible architectures and how to integrate available data with measurements from the customer device to arrive at a more holistic service assurance solution.
 Service quality is a general, or average indication of the level of service provided to subscribers – and does not reflect the service received by a subscriber on a device.
 Many factors influence the quality of a device in a mobile network, including radio interference, weather, location (outdoor vs. indoor), device type, network configuration, and many, many others.
 So a general service quality may not reflect a significant portion of subscribers received quality.